 The Federal Water Pollution Control Act, also known as the Clean Water Act ("CWA"), and analogous state laws impose restrictions and strict controls on the discharge of pollutants, including produced waters and other oil and natural gas wastes, into waters of the United States.
 The discharge of pollutants into regulated waters is prohibited, except in accordance with the terms of a permit issued by EPA or the relevant state agency.
 The CWA also prohibits the discharge of dredge and fill material in regulated waters, including wetlands, unless authorized by a permit issued by the U.S. Army Corps of Engineers.
-In May 2015, EPA and the U.S. Army Corps of Engineers jointly announced a final rule defining the "Waters of the United States" which are protected under the CWA.
-The new rule, which would have made additional waters expressly Waters of the United States and therefore subject to the jurisdiction of the Clean Water Act, rather than subject to a case-specific evaluation, was stayed by the U.S. Court of Appeals for the Sixth Circuit before it took effect.
-On February 1, 2018, EPA officially delayed implementation of the 2015 rule until early 2020.
-Meanwhile, the U.S. Army Corps of Engineers and EPA could initiate rulemaking to revise the definition of "Waters of the United States."
+In May 2015, EPA and the U.S. Army Corps of Engineers jointly announced a final rule defining the "Waters of the United States" ("WOTUS") which are protected under the CWA.
+The rule, which would have made additional waters expressly Waters of the United States and therefore subject to the jurisdiction of the Clean Water Act, rather than subject to a case-specific evaluation, was stayed by the U.S. Court of Appeals for the Sixth Circuit before it took effect.
+On February 1, 2018, EPA officially delayed implementation of the 2015 rule until early 2020, and in July 2018, the EPA proposed repeal of the 2015 WOTUS rule.
+Later that year, EPA's decision was challenged in court, which resulted in a decision by the U.S. District Court for the District of South Carolina to enjoin EPA's February 2018 delay rule.
+Several states then acted to halt reinstatement of the 2015 WOTUS rule, the effect of all of which was that the 2015 WOTUS definition was in effect in 22 states.
+In September 2019, EPA finalized the repeal of the 2015 WOTUS rule, and the repeal became effective in December 2019, reinstating the pre-2015 standards.
+Litigation of the repeal quickly ensued.
+Meanwhile, in December 2018, the EPA and the U.S. Army Corps of Engineers issued a proposed rule to revise the definition of "Waters of the United States."
+The rule was finalized in January 2020, and will become effective 60 days after publication in the Federal Register.
+The rule narrows the WOTUS definition, excluding, for example, streams that flow only after precipitation and wetlands without a direct surface connection to traditional navigable waters.
+The rule is expected to be heavily litigated, which could delay its implementation.
+Regardless, the applicable WOTUS definition affects what CWA permitting or other regulatory obligations may be triggered during development and operation of the Underlying Properties, and changes to the WOTUS definition could cause delays in development and/or increase the cost of development and operation of the Underlying Properties.